eobermuhlner/civ-simul/README.md

 # civ-simul

-Simple simulation of a complex civilisation.
+Simple simulation of a complex civilization.